sda96/sda96/README.md

 Hi!:sunny: My name is ChangHyun Park.:smile:

-I'm graduated Dongguck University in Gyeongju.
-My major is statistics and i'm studing Deep Learning.

-I want to develop a game NPC who naturally co-op with player.
-So, i interested in natural language processing and chatbot.

 #### If you want to know more detail about me, please click this [CV](https://github.com/sda96/sda96/blob/main/CV.pdf)
 #### You can also contact me by 📫 sda96@naver.com